 Suicidal Behavior and Ideation

 HORIZANT is a prodrug of gabapentin, an antiepileptic drug (AED).
 AEDs increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 As a prodrug of gabapentin, HORIZANT also increases this risk.
-Patients treated with any AED for any indication should be monitored for new or worsening depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
+Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
 Anyone considering prescribing HORIZANT must balance the risk of suicidal thoughts or behavior with the risk of untreated illness.

 Drug Reaction With Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity